The Onion: Global Tetrahedron ownership, attempted purchase and unofficial relaunch of InfoWars (2024–present)

-On April 25, 2024, G/O Media CEO Jim Spanfeller told employees that G/O Media had sold The Onion to Chicago firm Global Tetrahedron, which is owned by Twilio founder Jeff Lawson, with former NBC News reporter Ben Collins serving as CEO.
+On April 25, 2024, G/O Media CEO Jim Spanfeller told employees that G/O Media had sold The Onion to Chicago firm Global Tetrahedron, which is owned by Twilio founder Jeff Lawson, with former NBC News reporter Ben Collins as CEO.
 As a condition of the deal, the new owners said they would retain the website's staff and keep it based in Chicago.
 "Global Tetrahedron" is taken from a "fictional evil megacorporation" that has been the subject of a running gag since Our Dumb Century.
 New leaders at the company also included Danielle Strle as chief product officer and Leila Brillson as chief marketing officer.
 Global Tetrahedron promised that the buyers would continue to honor Onion staffers' union contract, and that Onion employees would be part of a revenue sharing plan.
 Under Global Tetrahedron ownership, The Onion redesigned its website, dropping Kinja and carrying significantly less advertising, and launched a subscription that included a new monthly print edition in August 2024.
 Onion News Network, which had not released new content since 2015, returned in September 2024, with former MSNBC host Joshua Johnson portraying anchor Dwight Richmond.

-On November 14, 2024, through a bankruptcy auction, Global Tetrahedron attempted to purchase InfoWars, a conspiratorial far-right website founded by Alex Jones.
-Collins stated that Global Tetrahedron's intent was to turn InfoWars into a parody of Jones's conspiracy theories, adding genuine gun violence prevention information to the site as well.
+On November 14, 2024, through a bankruptcy auction, Global Tetrahedron attempted to purchase Infowars, a conspiratorial far-right website founded by Alex Jones.
+Collins stated that Global Tetrahedron's intent was to turn Infowars into a parody of Jones's conspiracy theories, adding genuine gun violence prevention information to the site as well.
 The purchase was supported by families of the victims of the Sandy Hook Elementary School shooting, who had successfully sued Jones for defamation.
 The purchase was initially halted the following day, and on December 10, the federal bankruptcy judge overseeing Jones's case, Christopher Lopez, rejected the sale, concluding that the bidding process was flawed.
 Lopez ordered an evidentiary hearing regarding the auction, saying "I'm going to figure out exactly what happened" and that "no one should feel comfortable with the results of this auction."
-No date was immediately set for a new auction, and in early 2025 the bankruptcy court rejected the purchase attempt, as InfoWars's parent company was no longer in bankruptcy and thus the website was no longer an asset eligible for auction through the court.
+No date was immediately set for a new auction, and in early 2025 the bankruptcy court rejected the purchase attempt, as Infowars's parent company was no longer in bankruptcy and thus the website was no longer an asset eligible for auction through the court.

+On April 20, 2026, The Onion announced that, pending approval from Texas federal judge Maya Guerra Gamble, it had reached an agreement to officially take over Infowars.
+On April 30, a Texas appeals court panel blocked the takeover, citing objections raised by Jones's legal team.
+Jones characterized the ruling as a "massive victory", but both Jones and Collins said that Infowars would have to cease broadcasting by midnight because no one had paid the state-appointed receiver to rent the studio and website.